treangenlab/radmicrobes/session3/README.md

   - [BIGSdb-Pasteur](https://bigsdb.pasteur.fr/)
   - [Enterobase](https://enterobase.warwick.ac.uk/)

 Each of these databases curate specific genus/species combinations of taxa with a little overlap.
 For example, **Enterobase** is the primary repository for *Escherichia coli* typing information, however, **PubMLST** also hosts data from Enterobase.
 The underlying software that is used for both **PubMLST** and **BIGSdb-Pasteur** is the [Bacterial Isolate Genome Sequence database (BIGSdb)](https://pubmlst.org/software/bigsdb).
 Each of these databases host web interfaces for querying taxa schema, typing assembly input files, as well as performing other analyses. **PubMLST** also provides an [Application Programming Interface](https://bigsdb.readthedocs.io/en/latest/rest.html#db-isolates-search) that allows for scripting in specific queries based on the user's needs.
 We will use three examples to demonstrate the powerful utility of these databases using the PubMLST RESTful API tool.
+I also want to briefly go into each script to see if we can determine how the code works.

 #### Example 1 - Species identification

 A colleague has sent you a fasta file letting you know that he believes that he has a bacterial assembly, but has no idea as to what it is.
 While you are curious as to why the colleague doesn't know what bacterial species it is, you say no problem, Dr. Keith Jolley has created a very simple python script that queries fasta assemblies against the ribosomal Multilocus Sequence Type (rMLST) database through the PubMLST RESTful API using the ```curl``` command.

 ```
-python3 ./species_api_upload.py -f ARLG-3179_consensus_assembly.fasta
+python3 ./species_api_upload.py -f ./../Files/assemblies/ARLG-3179_prokka_dir/ARLG-3179_prokka.fna
 ```

 If we want to loop through two or more assemblies, we can use a ```for``` loop structure:

 ```
-for file in *fasta; do python3 ./species_api_upload.py -f $file;done
+for file in $(cat ./../Files/assembly_list.tsv);do echo $file; python ./species_api_upload.py -f ./../Files/assemblies/${file}_prokka_dir/${file}_prokka.fna;done
 ```

 Given that said colleague is Dr. Hanson, who had told us previously that we were working on *K. pneumoniae* and he just had a momentary lapse recalling what project we were working with during this workshop 😉 (Dr. Hanson is *very* busy), we are happy to see that these isolates belong to the *K. pneumoniae* taxa.